GaloisInc/crucible/README.md

 Testing and Coverage
 --------------------

+Testing is done via `cabal test`.

+To run the tests for crux-mir, you need to have built and installed the mir-json tool such that it can be found on your $PATH.
+You also need translated Rust libraries for the machine you're testing on.
+See [the crux-mir README](crux-mir/README.md) for further information.

 Testing with coverage tracking is done via `cabal test --enable-coverage ...`  or `cabal configure --enable-coverage`, although additional workarounds will be needed as noted in https://github.com/galoisinc/crucible/issues/884 and